Buckley-Sitzman-LLP/buckley-sitzman-com/src/services/services.md

       levels of assurance depending on your company's needs.

-      *Audits*

       Audits offer the highest level of assurance to third parties, and include an elevation of internal control, an in-depth examination and confirmation of account balances, inventories, and selected transactions.
-We perform audits for you to remove errors, ascertaining the validity and reliability of your information.

-      *Reviews*

       Reviews provide limited assurance to outside interests and involve inquiries and analytical procedures that confirm financial statement matters and identify any items requiring further analysis.
 We perform reviews to ensure the integrity of your data.

-      *Compilations*

       Compilations are usually requested for internal purposes and are based upon information provided by a company's management.
 They do not offer assurance but may involve some adjustment to accounting records.
   - title: Financial and Retirement Planning
     summary: Reach your financial goals and prepare for retirement
+    body: >-
-    body: Buckley & Sitzman, LLP's goal is to help you reach your financial goals and maintain financial independence through a comfortable retirement.
+      Buckley & Sitzman, LLP's goal is to help you reach your financial goals and maintain financial independence through a comfortable retirement.
 We can guide you through tough decision-making processes such as asset allocation, investment performance monitoring, college education funding, retirement plans, insurance, and tax, estate, and business succession planning.

       Whether you are developing an investment strategy or evaluating current investments, Buckley & Sitzman, LLP can ensure that your portfolio will take into account tax implications for an advantageous after-tax return.
 The road to retirement is a long one and we can help you to take the proper steps to reach your goals.
   - title: Quickbooks Accounting Assistance
     summary: Get help with Quickbooks
-    body: >-
-      QuickBooks can provide useful and timely information in the form of financial statements, reports and graphs.
+    body: QuickBooks can provide useful and timely information in the form of financial statements, reports and graphs.
 We don't just help you use the software, we help you use it more efficiently and more effectively.
-      Buckley & Sitzman, LLP offers the following solutions to help meet your QuickBooks needs:
+      Buckley & Sitzman, LLP offers support with Quickbooks setup, configuration, and usage.

-      * Personal Training

-      * Installation

-      * Setup

-      * Support

-      * Review
   - title: Cash Flow and Budgeting Analysis
     summary: Verify and validate cash flow to stay on top of your business' finances
+    body: >-
-    body: Good cash management can improve a company's liquidity, reduce costs, and increase profitability.
+      Good cash management can improve a company's liquidity, reduce costs, and increase profitability.
 Buckley & Sitzman, LLP can help you maintain optimal cash flow levels by tracking sources and uses, forecasting, and budgeting accordingly.

       To a business entity, cash flow is something that can make or break the business' ability to survive.
 We can help you analyze your spending, re-balance your budget and/or debts for an optimal cash flow to support your business success.
 This balance plan would be revisited if and when there were any major changes in your business structure to ensure that you are operating at an optimal level.
 With our help and guidance, you will always be on top of your finances and ready for the future.
   - title: Mergers, Acquisitions, and Sales
     summary: Make the right decision when it comes to growing, selling, or merging your business.
+    body: >-
-    body: Business transactions and transitions are complicated affairs, and whether you're buying, selling, or considering a potential merger, Buckley & Sitzman, LLP can provide professional know-how to help you successfully structure and negotiate the deal.
+      Business transactions and transitions are complicated affairs, and whether you're buying, selling, or considering a potential merger, Buckley & Sitzman, LLP can provide professional know-how to help you successfully structure and negotiate the deal.
 Buckley & Sitzman, LLP employs careful analysis and due diligence to determine a fair asking price, pinpoint the most favorable tax structures, evaluate financial and cash flow impact, and assess compatible business functions and tactics.
 Expanding or contracting your business is a huge undertaking.

       With our expert advice, you can make the right business decisions for your business for optimum success.
 ---